milair/radiation_sensor/README.md

-[SaveEcoBot](https://www.saveecobot.com/en) is a great Ukrainian eco-project.
-[Home Assistant](https://www.home-assistant.io/) is an amazing home automation system
+[SaveEcoBot](https://www.saveecobot.com/en) is a great Ukrainian eco-project. /br [Home Assistant](https://www.home-assistant.io/) is an amazing home automation system

-This code snippet adds SaveEcoBot API information (radiation sensor only) to Home Assistant for capital of Ukrainian 🇺🇦
+This code snippet adds SaveEcoBot API information (radiation sensor only) to Home Assistant for the capital of Ukraine 🇺🇦

 run test, we try, we check